School of Natural Sciences and Mathematics

 Doctor of Philosophy in Chemistry

 75 semester credit hours minimum beyond the baccalaureate degree

 Normally pursued by full-time students enrolled in a minimum of 9 semester credit hours of approved graduate level courses per semester.

 Other Course Requirements

 Well-prepared students may request substitution of portions of the course requirements from the Committee on Graduate Studies in Chemistry.
 At least three organized courses must be taken at The University of Texas at Dallas.
-The opportunity exists to take elective courses during their second and subsequent years.

 Qualifying Examination: Original Research Proposal

 All PhD students must take the qualifying examination in the fall of their second year in the graduate program after successful completion of their three core courses and CHEM 6389.
 Students seeking the PhD degree are required to write, present, and defend an original research proposal (Qualifying Examination).
 A one-page outline (double-spaced) abstract presenting an overview of the proposal will be provided to members of the student's committee for approval.
 A written report (15 pages) should be submitted to each member of the committee at least one month before the public presentation.
 In addition to providing valuable experience to the student, this exam is used to assess the student's originality and skills in organizing an effective approach to solving a novel problem.
 The results of this examination will be one criterion upon which admission to doctoral candidacy will be judged.